biscotty666/BB2/Spaces/ObsPKMClass/Chapter 1/Personal Knowledge Management.md

 ### Discovery of relationships

-- As your vault grows the number of related notes grow.  <!-- element class="fragment" -->
+- As your vault grows the number of related notes grow.  <!-- element class="fragment" style="margin-top: 1em;" -->
 - These inter-connected notes become a neural network <!-- element class="fragment" -->
 - Gain insights and new ideas <!-- element class="fragment" -->
-- Produce something new <!-- element class="fragment" -->

 note: